 More Americans than ever are in need of credit help.
-Overall U.S. household debt has steadily increased by over 10% in the last decade.
-The average household credit card debt is $16,748, for a total of $779 billion in credit debt nationally.
+The average household credit card debt is over $6,000, for a total of over $357 billion in credit debt nationally.

 Most people know that the simplest way to lower your monthly credit card payments is to pay more than the minimum due.
 But many borrowers still struggle to make that a priority.
 The fact is, paying even a little more than the minimum payment can make a big difference in the long run.

-- Pay off the card with the highest interest rate first
+- Pay off the credit card with the highest interest rate first.

-- Pay off the smallest debt first, then apply the money you were using to pay off that card to the next smallest debt
+- Pay off the smallest debt first, then apply the money you were using to pay off that credit card to the next smallest debt.

-You can reduce your monthly credit payments by moving the balance from a card with a high interest rate to a card with a lower one.
+You can reduce your monthly payments by moving the balance from a credit card with a high interest rate to a card with a lower rate.
 If done right, you could save hundreds of dollars per year.

 But know what you’re getting into.
 Credit cards with low interest rates are almost always introductory offers that last 12 to 18 months.
 If you don’t pay off the debt within that time, your interest rate will jump, and you could be stuck with an interest rate that’s higher than the previous one.

-This tactic has burned many borrowers, so it’s very important to do this wisely.
+This tactic has burned many borrowers, so it’s essential to do this wisely.
 If you’ve been unsuccessful with this in the past, it’s best not to do it again.
 You should also be sure that you wouldn’t be hit with a balance transfer charge.

 Often, the best credit help is simply not using credit.
 Studies show that people who make purchases with credit cards are willing to pay more than people who use cash.
 So limit your credit purchases and pay with cash, check, or debit cards as much as possible.